dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/firebolt-configs.md

 ### Model Configuration for Dimension Tables

-A dbt model can be created as a Firebolt dimension table and configured using the following syntax:
+A dbt model can be materialized as a Firebolt dimension table and configured using the following syntax:

 <Tabs
   groupId="config-dimension"